pedro-cf/Docker-Log-Watcher/README.md

 4. Run the Docker container:

 ```
-docker run -d -p 5000:5000 -v /var/run/docker.sock:/var/run/docker.sock docker_log_watcher
+docker run -d -p 5000:5000 -v /var/run/docker.sock:/var/run/docker.sock docker_log_watcher [container_name1] [container_name2] ...
 ```

 This command starts a Docker container that listens on port 5000 and mounts the Docker socket to access the logs of other containers on the host machine.
+You can optionally pass container names as arguments to the Docker command to filter which containers to display.

 5. Access the logs in your web browser:

 Open a web browser and navigate to `http://localhost:5000/`.
 You will see a web page with a drop-down list of the containers running on your machine.
 Select a container to view its logs.

 The logs are displayed in a scrolling text area, with the most recent logs at the top.
 The logs are refreshed every second to show the latest changes.

+You can also filter the logs by text by entering a search term in the "Filter" text input.
+The logs will be updated to show only the lines that match the search term.

 ## Requirements